Logle/hireDot-angular/README.md

 #HireDot
-This is the Github repository for hire.fullstackacademy.com.
+This is a fork of the Github repository for hire.fullstackacademy.com.